zhouligithub/learngit/readme.txt

 Git has a mutable index call stage.
 Git tracks changes of files.

-Creating a new branch is quich.
+Creating a new branch is quich AND simple.